 Dishes and Cutlery

-Kitchenware are easy targets for the novel coronavirus since they come in direct contact with our mouths and saliva that is the main carrier of the virus.
+Kitchenware is an easy target for the novel coronavirus.
+Especially since they come in direct contact with our mouths and saliva which is the main carrier of the virus.

 It is important to properly clean kitchenware with trusted dishwashing liquid or proven methods.

 Everyone should make it a habit to bring 70% alcohol or other hospital-grade sanitizers & disinfectants with similar effectiveness.
-This is important because the virus can easily be contacted from any surface upon touching and it is more important especially when in public places.
+This is important because the virus can easily be contacted from any surface upon touching it.
+It is more important especially when in public places.

-Washing your hands with water and soap is also advised by health experts as it effectively renders the virus inactive and unable to spread, multiply or infect.
-As mentioned above, soap contains a fat that can counteract the lipid bilayer of the virus which keeps it intact.
+Washing your hands with water and soap is also advised by health experts.
+It effectively renders the virus inactive and unable to spread, multiply or infect.
+As mentioned above, soap contains fat that can counteract the lipid bilayer of the virus which keeps it intact.

 Final Thoughts on How To Keep COVID-19 Out

 Right now, our homes are the safest place to be as the risk of catching the virus outdoors in public places is still pretty high.
-Although vaccines are now being mass produced, herd immunity has not yet been established as majority of people are still unvaccinated and unsafe.
-As UN Secretary-General António Guterres said, no one is really safe until everyone is safe.
+Although vaccines are now being mass-produced, herd immunity has not yet been established as the majority of people are still unvaccinated and unsafe.
+You must undertake same day COVID-19 testing in order to mitigate the spread of the virus as UN Secretary-General António Guterres said, no one is really safe until everyone is safe.

 One more thing to keep in mind…